HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                 },
                 legend: {
                     title: '📖 What This Means',
-                    content: 'A supply link connects your product catalog to your supplier relationships.
+                    content: 'A supply source connects your product catalog to your supplier relationships.
 It establishes cost, which is critical for calculating profit margins.
-This link triggers the entire automation chain that creates your pricing options.'
+This source triggers the entire automation chain that creates your pricing options.'
                 },
                 impact: {
                     title: '⚠️ What Happens if You Turn This OFF?',